 For example, you can create an Image with text section that displays an image and text side-by-side with options for merchants to choose the image, set the text, and select the display order.

 Sections can be dynamically added to pages using JSON templates, giving merchants flexibility to easily customize page layouts.
 Sections that are included in JSON templates can support app blocks, which give merchants the option to include app content within a section without having to edit theme code.
+JSON templates can render up to 25 sections, and each section can have up to 50 blocks.

 Sections can also be included statically, which can provide merchants with in-context customization options for static content.